RuurdBijlsma/material-color-utilities-rs/README.md

 - **Concurrency**: Built to be thread-safe for use in multithreaded apps.
 - **Efficiency**: Cached where possible to allow for nearly free recalculation of colors. _~30 ns to resolve already-calculated roles_
-- **Minimal dependencies**: Minimal dependencies.
-Optional feature flags let you pull in extra functionality only when you need it for helper functions.
+- **Minimal dependencies**: Optional feature flags let you pull in extra functionality only when you need it for helper functions.

 ---